opengeos/WhiteboxTools-ArcGIS/README.md

 ### Step 1: Download the toolbox

-1. Click the green button (**Clone or download**) on the upper-right corner of this page to download the toolbox as a zip file.
-Alternatively, you can directly click this [download link](https://gishub.org/whitebox-arcgis-download) to download the toolbox.
+1. Click the green button (**[Clone or download](https://gishub.org/whitebox-arcgis-download)**) on the upper-right corner of this page to download the toolbox as a zip file.

     ![](https://i.imgur.com/2xQkxCY.png)

 2. Depcompress the downloaded zip file.

 ### Step 2: Connect to the toolbox